 Note: Fingerprint and randomart will differ.</li>

-2. Test the connection: # ssh user@remote
+# ssh user@remote

 Both scripts need to run as root on the source machine.